-Many couples planning a wedding in 2021, like any year, have been asking about how to find the most affordable wedding venues.
-Whether you’re looking to scale down your guest list for safety concerns, want to preserve budget for a larger celebration at a later date, or just want to save some cash to splurge on another budget item, we have got some ideas for you!
-If we’ve learned anything over the past year, it’s that oftentimes the most affordable venue options are the most unique and just as instagram-worthy as the poshest ballroom.
+The good news is, the most affordable venue options are oftentimes the most unique and just as instagram-worthy as the poshest ballroom.
 Here we’ve outlined 10 great inexpensive wedding venue ideas to help you start your search.
 Read on to discover the perfect idea that may have never crossed your mind.

 SENTIMENTAL BACKYARD CEREMONIES